ElementsProject/lightning/doc/lightning-delinvoice.7.md

 The **delinvoice** RPC command removes an invoice with *status* as given in **listinvoices**, or with *desconly* set, removes its description.

-The caller should be particularly aware of the error case caused by the *status* changing just before this command is invoked!

-If *desconly* is set, the invoice is not deleted, but has its description removed (this can save space with very large descriptions, as would be used with lightning-invoice(7) *deschashonly*.

 RETURN VALUE
 ------------